AragornKnight007/HIRA_CHAT/README.md

 # Hira_Chat - Android Chatting Messenger

 Hira_Chat is a feature-rich Android messaging application designed to provide seamless communication in a user-friendly environment.
-With a focus on simplicity and functionality, this messenger app aims to enhance your messaging experience.
+With a focus on simplicity and functionality, this messenger app aims to enhance your messaging experience

 # Documentation